 Students not in BMOS are permitted to enroll in up to 1.0 MOS courses, per the Academic Timetable.
-3. Textbook Canadian Business and the Law, 7th Ed., by Duplessis, King, et al. Print Edition (available through the Bookstore for \$149.95) Digital Version (available through www.tophat.com for \$99 for lifetime access, Join Code: 072877) 4.
-Course Objectives and Format The DAN Department of Management and Organizational Studies as a whole draws upon an evidence-based management approach.
+3. Textbook Canadian Business and the Law, 7th Ed., by Duplessis, King, et al. Print Edition (available through the Bookstore for \$149.95) OR Digital Version (available through www.tophat.com for \$99 for lifetime access, Join Code: 113868) 4.
+Course Objectives and Format The DAN Department of Management and Organizational Studies as a whole draws upon an evidencebased management approach.
 Evidence-based management is the systematic process of gathering evidence from multiple sources, critically appraising the evidence, and using that evidence in making and evaluating management decisions to improve organizational performance.
 4.1 Course objectives To provide students with an introduction to Canadian business law and various legal issues, principles and relationships, as they apply to business.
 4.2 Course format This course will be taught entirely online in asynchronous format.
-5. Learning Outcomes - Describe the structure of the Canadian legal system and the mechanisms by which legal disputes are resolved - Understand basic legal principles that apply to business - Identify the different types of legal relationships which exist in business - Analzye and solve basic legal disputes by applying relevant legal principles 6.
-Evaluation Midterm Exam #1 - Wednesday, October 14 = 33.3% Midterm Exam #2 - Wednesday, November 18 = 33.3% Final Exam - During examination period scheduled by the Registrar = 33.3% Total = 100% Exams are online using the OWL Tests and Quizzes Tool.

-Exams will consist of multiple choice, true/false, matching, and fill in the blank questions.
+5. Learning Outcomes • Describe the structure of the Canadian legal system and the mechanisms by which legal disputes are resolved - Understand basic legal principles that apply to business - Identify the different types of legal relationships which exist in business - Analzye and solve basic legal disputes by applying relevant legal principles 6.
+Evaluation Midterm Exam #1 - During week of February 8 (date/time TBD) = 33.3% Midterm Exam #2 - During week of March 15 (date/time TBD) = 33.3% Final Exam - During examination period scheduled by the Registrar = 33.3% Total = 100% Exams are online using ProctorTrack and the OWL Tests and Quizzes Tool.
+Exams will consist of multiple choice and true/false questions.
 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the textbook.
 Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.
 Grades will not be adjusted on the basis of need.
 It is important to monitor your performance in the course.
 Remember: You are responsible for your grades in this course.
 The DAN Department has a grade policy which states that for courses in the 2xxx range, the class average must fall between 65% and 72% for all sections of a course taught by the same instructor.
 In very exceptional circumstances only, class averages outside this range may be approved by the Undergraduate Chair or Chair.
 Class averages are not grounds for appeal.
 7. Lecture and Examination Schedule See Schedule on OWL.